 If You Rent Ski Gear ...

 There are advantages and disadvantages to renting at a ski resort or off-site.
 You can often save a lot of money by renting off-site.
-But if there is a problem with the equipment or you got the wrong size, then you are out of luck.
-Pro Tip: Always try on both boots — I learned that the hard way.
-Find out in advance if there are discounts for rentals with lessons.
-Some offsite locations will even meet you at the ski resorts or your hotel for easy pick up and drop off, so do your research on the rental prices and services offered.
+But if there is a problem with the equipment or you get the wrong size, then you are out of luck.

 If You Buy or Own Ski Gear ...